LazyAGI/LazyLLM/docs/en/Best Practice/flow.md

 ```

 > **Note**：
-    Functions registered with LazyLLM's registration mechanism :ref:`api.components.register` can also be used directly by the pipeline.
+    Functions registered with LazyLLM's registration mechanism :[register][lazyllm.common.Register] can also be used directly by the pipeline.
 Below is an example:

 ```python
 import lazyllm